ShenaniganDApp/brightid-discord-bot/apps/bot/README.md

 ## Quick end-user guide

-Interacting with the bot is simple; it offers 2 commands
+Interacting with the bot is simple;

-- "!verify": Sends a QR Code to link the BrightID app to Discord
+- "/verify": Sends a QR Code to link the BrightID app to Discord

-- "!me": Adds the "Verified" role to verified users

 ### To use BrightID Bot:

-1. Type !verify
+1. Type /verify
 2. Scan the code (or click the link) BrightID Bot shows you
 3. Use an [app that has sponsorships](https://apps.brightid.org).
-4. Type !me
+4. Click the button Verifying a successful Discord link

 ## Developer quick start

-`yarn` followed by `yarn dev` will launch the bot locally, with hot reloading included.
+`yarn` followed by `yarn bot dev` will launch the bot locally, with hot reloading included.

 There are a few other scripts provided:

 - `start`: Starts up the bot without hot reloading; used for the heroku deployment described below.
-- `lint`: Lints the project with ESLint.
-- `test`: Runs all the tests!
-(If you contribute some code, please do write tests for it ⌨️!)

 ### Configuration